splunk/public-o11y-docs/gdi/monitors-hosts/kafka-consumer.rst

 consumer.
 It has a set of built-in MBeans to pull metrics from the Kafka consumer's JMX endpoint.

-.. note:: To monitor Kafka with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`kafka-receiver` and :ref:`kafkametrics-receiver`.
+.. note:: To monitor Kafka with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`kafkametrics-receiver`.

 This integration is only available on Kubernetes and Linux.
 It requires Kafka version 0.9.0.0 or higher and collects metrics from the new